cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 clipboard access.
 This is necessary because those browsers require clipboard access to be the direct consequence of an user interaction.
 When pasting Safari will show an additions "Paste" widget that needs to be tapped in order to paste.

+This feature is not available on OS5.
 :::

 # Statistics

-**WARNING** Technical details ahead.
-This is a technical diagnostics feature and not required for normal operation.
-You can skip the remainder of this documentation page unless you want to interpret the statistics overlay.

-If "Show Statistics" is enabled (on the settings tab) CloudpilotEmu displays an overlay with performance statistics above the grafitti silkscreen.
+If "Show Statistics" is enabled (on the settings tab) CloudpilotEmu displays an overlay with performance statistics over the grafitti silkscreen.
 The statistics are updated whenever a new state snapshot is taken.

 ### Snapshot statistics

 State snapshots are taken every second while the emulator is running and preserve the current state of the emulator in the browser's IndexedDB.
-In order to reduce the amount of data saved memory is divided into pages of 1k, and only the pages that have been modified are saved.

  * **last snapshot**: This is the time at which the last snapshot was taken.
- * **snapshot pages**: The number of pages updated in this snapshot.
+ * **snapshot size**: The amount of data saved.
  * **snapshot time total**: The total amount of time the snapshot took to complete.
    Most of this time is spent by the browser on a separate thread and does not block emulation, so this number does not have a direct impact on performance.
- * **snapshot time blocking**: The amount of time that was spent blocking on the main thread.
+ * **snapshot time blocking**: The amount of time that was spent blocking on the emulation thread.
 During this time the emulator cannot execute.
-If this value is higher than the time for a single frame (typically 1/60th second) the snapshot will cause a slight frame drop when it executes.

 ### Emulation statistics